- Special Offers

 Click here to return to the homepage

-Something of a hidden gem between Lisburn and West Belfast, what is believed to be the oldest pub in County Antrim (est.1660) now provides the setting for a thoroughly modern dining experience.
-Owner Martin Caldwell updated the premises to become a 'pub with dining room' ...
+Although not the easiest place to find, this hidden gem is well worth seeking out.
+A roadside pup between Lisburn and West Belfast that is believed to be the oldest tavern in County Antrim (est.1660), it now provides the setting for a thoroughly modern dining exper ...

 Ronan and Jennie Sweeney (Balloo House, The Parson’s Nose) have done it again, sprinkling their magic over this stylish reinvention of the former Lisbarnett House in Lisbane village.
 Since purchasing the run down pub in 2012 they have invested over £1 millio ...

-Formerly named after its original owner, The Marquis of Downshire, this charming 18th century pub is a sister establishment to that great dining pub, Balloo House in Killinchy (GCGuides 2009 Pub of the Year).
-Offering oodles of character as well as good food and drink, i ...
+CLOSED FOR MAJOR RENOVATIONS Formerly named after its original owner, The Marquis of Downshire, this charming 18th century pub is a sister establishment to that great dining pub, Balloo House in Killinchy (GCGuides 2009 Pub of the Year).
+Offering oodles o ...